 (3)The expenses of administering our dividend reinvestment plan (“DRIP”) are included in operating expenses.
 The DRIP does not allow shareholders to sell shares through the DRIP.
 If a shareholder wishes to sell shares they would be required to select a broker of their choice and pay any fees or other costs associated with the sale.

-(4)Operating expenses in this table represent the estimated annual operating expenses of CSWC and its consolidated subsidiaries based on annualized operating expenses for the quarter ended June 30, 2020.
+(4)Operating expenses in this table represent the estimated annual operating expenses of CSWC and its consolidated subsidiaries based on actual operating expenses for the year ended March 31, 2021.
 We do not have an investment adviser and are internally managed by our executive officers under the supervision of our board of directors.
 As a result, we do not pay investment advisory fees, but instead we pay the operating costs associated with employing investment management professionals including, without limitation, compensation expenses related to salaries, discretionary bonuses and restricted stock grants.

-(5)Interest payments on borrowed funds represents our estimated annual interest payments based on actual interest rate terms under our Credit Facility, our anticipated drawdowns from our Credit Facility, the 5.95% Notes due 2022 (the "2022 Notes") and the 5.375% Notes due 2024 (the “2024 Notes”).
-As of June 30, 2020, we had $182.0 million outstanding under our Credit Facility, $77.1 million in aggregate principal of our 2022 Notes outstanding and $75.0 million in aggregate principal of our 2024 Notes outstanding.
+(5)Interest payments on borrowed funds represents our estimated annual interest payments based on actual interest rate terms under our Credit Facility, our anticipated drawdowns from our Credit Facility, the 5.375% Notes due 2024 (the “2024 Notes”) and the 4.50% Notes due 2026 (the "2026 Notes").
+As of March 31, 2021, we had $120.0 million outstanding under our Credit Facility, $125.0 million in aggregate principal of our 2024 Notes outstanding and $140.0 million in aggregate principal of our 2026 Notes outstanding.
 Any future issuances of debt securities will be made at the discretion of management and our board of directors after evaluating the investment opportunities and economic situation of the Company and the market as a whole.

 (6)Income tax expense relates to the accrual of (a) deferred and current tax provision (benefit) for U.S. federal income taxes and (b) excise, state and other taxes.
 Deferred taxes are non-cash in nature and may vary significantly from period to period.
 We are required to include deferred taxes in calculating our annual expenses even though deferred taxes are not currently payable or receivable.
-Income tax expense represents the estimated annual income tax expense of CSWC and its consolidated subsidiaries based on annualized income tax expense for the year ended March 31, 2021.
+Income tax expense represents the estimated annual income tax expense of CSWC and its consolidated subsidiaries based on actual income tax expense for the year ended March 31, 2021.
 Effective December 31, 2020, Capital Southwest Management Corporation, a wholly owned subsidiary of and management company for CSWC ("CSMC"), merged with and into CSWC, with CSWC continuing as the surviving entity of the merger.
 As a result of the foregoing, the calendar year ended December 31, 2020 is the last year in which CSWC will incur tax expense or benefit relating to CSMC.
 As such, the deferred tax asset of $1.8 million was written off for the fiscal year ended March 31, 2021 and we recognized a U.S. federal income tax expense relating thereto.

 The following example demonstrates the projected dollar amount of total cumulative expenses that would be incurred over various periods with respect to a hypothetical investment in our common stock.
 In calculating the following expense amounts, we have assumed we would have no additional leverage and that our annual operating expenses would remain at the levels set forth in the table above.